Weber Knapp Blog

 Adding kinematic motion, mechanical spring counterbalance, and spring assist technologies to a product design is challenging.
 Engineers and designers need to focus on details such as:

-How much weight will the hinge be supporting during normal & extreme use?
+How much weight will the hinge support during normal & extreme use?

-What are the precise soft close and lid stay requirements for achieving optimal performance?
+What are the precise requirements for ideal performance?

-What material and finish will provide the best balance between durability and aesthetics?
+What will provide the best balance between durability and aesthetics?

-How many cycles is the product expected to endure, and what design features will support this longevity?
+How many cycles do you want the product to endure, and how can the design support this?

 This process requires meticulous attention to detail.
 The complexity of these factors underscores the importance of proper installation to ensure safety and functionality.